 1. Express gratitude to reduce negative emotions and increase positive emotions

 This is perhaps the simplest of all tips on how to be happier.
-Expressing gratitude is all about being thankful for things other people do which help or gratify you in some way.
+Expressing gratitude is all about being thankful for things other people do that help or gratify you in some way.
 It is actively acknowledging the effort put in by others and extending a warm ‘Thank you.’
 One benefit is that, while expressing gratitude, negative emotions like guilt, envy, and sorrow are deterred.
-During personal adversity or loss, thanking of any form helps cope with stress and grief.
-Thanking someone for their good deed encourages them to repeat a good deed and it even bolsters your motivation to do the same.
+During personal adversity or loss, being thankful for any small thing can help you cope with stress and grief.
+Thanking someone for their good deed encourages them to repeat a good deed, and it even bolsters your motivation to do the same.
 Expressing gratitude is the first step you can take if you are unable to experience happiness for long periods of time.